Have you heard about Google Timeline?

 On the other hand, I couldn’t help but wonder whether this was a breach of privacy.
 Do I really want every move I make to be tracked by Google?
 Does it even matter at all?
 I mean it’s no secret that Google collects our data.
 So, do preferences even matter?
 What if this information falls into the wrong hands?

 There are options to turn off location history and also delete data already collected.
 You can read through this guide to find out how to do so.
-Also, if you’re not sure whether you have this enabled or not, you can confirm by going to google.com/maps/timeline.
+Also, if you’re unsure whether you have this enabled, you can confirm by going to timeline.google.com.
 Chances are that you do, especially if you have an android device.

 Do you think this is a great travel hack or would you consider it an invasion of your privacy?
 I’d love to know what you think…